Calculation Guidance 3 P/E Ratio

 Low P/E: On the flip side, a low P/E may indicate that the stock has low earnings and the share price will fall.
 On the other hand, a low P/E ratio may also indicate the stock is undervalued.

 Overall, P/E Ratio can be good or bad, no matter what the number is.
-That doesn’t help you or I. The P/E Ratio does not provide significant confidence on whether to buy or sell a stock.
+As investors, that doesn’t help you or I. The P/E Ratio does not provide significant confidence on whether to buy or sell a stock.